yousaiditchewie/yousaiditchewie-v2/src/pages/blog/music-careers-that-make-the-most-money.md

 We stayed in touch over the years while I was living in LA, and I eventually played drums for him a few times.
 But without having a diverse set of skills, my music career could have taken much longer to get off the ground.

-### Here’s what my music career would look like if I could start over...
+### Here’s what a well-rounded music career could look like...

 Having a diverse set of skills gives you more opportunities to _get hired_, but more importantly, **it gives you more opportunities to generate steady income**.
 Imagine being an instrumentalist that writes and teaches.
 Teaching private lessons typically generates steady, predictable income (cancellations aside).
 It’s also flexible, so you can still take paying gigs as a player.
 Even better, if you teach from the web, you can give lessons while on the road, giving you double pay.
 Through all of this, if you can keep steady writing sessions or continually write and record your own music, you can build up a repertoire that you can either license online or sell as a self-published project.